nexpando-com/strong-pubsub-mqtt/README.md

 # strong-pubsub-mqtt
-Pubsub adapter for MQTT broker
+Pubsub adapter for MQTT broker. `strong-pubsub-mqtt` provides a convenient method to create a MQTT client in nodejs.
+It supports publishing and subscribing to topics.

 # Installation